 The Balkumari temple has a brick-paved rectangular courtyard.
 Also, the minor and major deities within it like the Digu Bhairava temple.

 The temple itself is of a three-falsehood which has amusingly impressive hanging Pataas.
 It also has a column in front of it, which has a beautiful representation of a peacock.
 There were more peacocks in its tier corners.
 But they all were stolen, leaving one among them.

 That’s why it is now sealed with strong iron bars.
 Including the Balkumari temple itself.

 The temple has a long story, nearly dates back to the 17th century.
 Of course, cause the temple was established at that time.
-The legends say that a Madhyapurian, actually a trader usually went to Lubu for trading purposes.
-Along with his group.
+The legends say that a merchant of Madhyapur usually went to Lubu for trading purposes along with his group.
 But he somehow fell in love with the princess of the Lubu and vice versa.

 Soon, the princess also got pregnant.
 For that reason, she asked the merchant to take her away with him to the thimi.
-The merchant happily accepted her proposal but at the same time put a condition too.
+The merchant happily accepted her proposal but at the same time, he put a condition too.

 Plus, there is the womb-like structure right above the idol of the deity.
 That, in some way, justifies the story of shifting the deity by the pregnant women.